yugr/sortcheck/README.md

 Various TODOs are scattered all over the codebase.
 High-level stuff:
+* apply to real distribution (e.g. boot)
+* print array elements which triggered errors
 * write comments
-* print buggy elements
-* print diagnostics to syslog
-* apply to real distribution (e.g. boot)
-* configure params from env. var
 * filter out trivial stuff (strcmp, short sizes are likely to be ints, etc.)